-With such a small student body we are able to design higher level courses based on interest beyond our required college preparatory classes in U.S. and World History.
-Students looking for deeper historic exploration have gone on to study everything from the Viet Nam era to Contemporary Russian History: The Bolsheviks to Putin.
+Our younger students in the middle school first learn about geography and world cultures, providing the framework for studying a wider spectrum of humanities in our high school.
+With such a small student body, we are able to design higher level courses based on interest beyond our required college preparatory classes in United States’ History and World History.
+Students looking for deeper historic exploration have gone on to study everything from Mesopotamian Art to Contemporary Russian History: The Bolsheviks to Putin.

-The goal is to educate our young students on a macro level, encouraging them to be participants in their own future governance starting here on campus.
+The overarching goal is to educate our young students on a macro level, while encouraging them to be participants in their own future governance, starting here on campus.
 At Greenwood, our School Council provides faculty, staff, and students ongoing opportunities to shape school policy, events, and student life.

 - Human Rights